Extreme temperature: Climate adaptation capital project grants

 - Municipal partners working in partnership with a municipal government**, which include:

-- Certain Indigenous communities that have a shared service agreement with a municipal government related to infrastructure, climate change mitigation or climate change adaptation
+- Certain Indigenous communities that have a shared service agreement with a municipal government related to infrastructure or climate change adaptation

 - Regional, provincial or territorial organizations delivering municipal services